OpenEvalProject/evals/manuscripts/elife-61073/v2/manuscript.md

 **Figure 3.:** Mediation analysis in 460 subjects with DNA methylation and proteomic data was conducted with Baron and Kenny method (Supplementary file 1A).
 The most significant mediation was observed for ectonucleotide pyrophosphatase/phosphodiesterase 7 (ENPP7).
 (A) Scatterplot displaying the association of plasma ENPP7 with age (solid line) and attenuation of the association after adjustment for methylation at cg15739835.
 (B) Scatterplot displaying the negative association between methylation at cg15739835 with age.

-## Association of age-related proteins with all-cause mortality
+### Association of age-related proteins with all-cause mortality

 The association of age-associated proteins with all-cause mortality was tested with cox proportional hazards model.
 Of the 651 age-associated proteins in the InCHIANTI study, the model for 26 proteins violated the proportional hazards assumption.
 Of the remaining 625 proteins, 497 proteins were associated with all-cause mortality and 193 of them remained significantly associated with mortality after adjusting for covariates (age, sex, study site) (Figure 4—source data 1).
 For the 26 proteins where the proportional hazard assumption was not met, stratified analyses showed that 25 of the proteins were predictive of all-cause mortality in the first time interval of 10 or 15 years (Figure 4—source data 2).
 Among the proteins that were associated with age, there was an enrichment for inflammatory pathways (TNF-activated receptor activity and chemokine receptor binding), regulation of gene expression (DNA methylation, meiosis, epigenetic regulation of gene expression), and extracellular matrix (activation of matrix metalloproteinases, basement membrane, extracellular matrix organization) (Figure 4A).
 The most frequent pathway annotations among proteins were interleukin-10 signaling (35.71%), EPH receptor signaling (28.57%), and chemokines (7.14%).
 Cellular senescence is widely regarded as a basic aging process that drives numerous pathologies of aging via the secretion of a protein milieu known as the senescence-associated secretory phenotype (SASP) (Coppé et al., 2008).
 Senescent cells and the SASP are a potential source of circulating pro-aging factors in plasma (Wiley et al., 2019).
 We previously reported an enrichment of core SASP factors among plasma biomarkers of healthy aging (Tanaka et al., 2018; Basisty et al., 2020).
 Among 175 mortality-associated proteins that increased with age, we identified 13 core SASP factors, including 3 of the four top core SASP signature proteins recently described (Basisty et al., 2020) - GDF15, MMP1, and STC1 – and other extensively reported classical SASP factors (IGFBP2 and 4, TIMP1 and 2, and IL-6) (Figure 4B).
 Chronological age alone was a strong predictor of all-cause mortality (C-index 0.78).
 The plasma proteins most predictive of all-cause mortality in a univariate model were GDF15 C-index 0.75IGFBP2 (C-index 0.73), and B2M (C-index 0.72).
 After adjustment for age, sex and study site (C-index 0.79), the most predictive proteins were GDF15 (C-index 0.80), TFF3 (C-index 0.80), and PI3 (C-index 0.80; Figure 4C).
 In a multi-protein model, the best model is composed of 8 predictors, which includes age and proteins IGFBP2, MMP12, EGFR, NPPB, GDF15, PI3, and GHR (C-index 0.84, Figure 4D).

 ![Figure 4.](https://cdn.elifesciences.org/articles/61073/elife-61073-fig4-v2.jpg)

 **Figure 4.:** Of the 651 age-associated proteins, 218 was associated with all-cause mortality (Figure 4—source data 1).
 (A) Pathway enrichment analysis of age-associated proteins predictive of all-cause mortality.
 (B) There were 13 core senescence-associated secretory proteins (SASP) among the proteins that predict mortality.
 (C) Scatterplot displaying the performance (c-index) of plasma proteins that predict all-cause mortality (y-axis) against the proportion of variance in age that is explained by the biomarker (Rsq) on the x-axis.
-(D) Forest plot to display the effect of 8 plasma proteins that significantly predicted all-cause mortality in a multi-protein model.Figure 4—source data 1.Figure 4—source data 2.
+(D) Forest plot to display the effect of 8 plasma proteins that significantly predicted all-cause mortality in a multi-protein model.

-## Association of age-related proteins with multimorbidity
+### Association of age-related proteins with multimorbidity

 We next tested the association of age-related proteins with prospective development of 15 common diseases (see Materials and methods).
 On average, there was an increase in 0.18 comorbid diseases per year over a 10 year follow-up period in the study cohort.
 Of the 651 age-associated proteins, 549 proteins were associated with changes in multimorbidity, and 295 proteins remained significantly associated with subsequent rates of change in multimorbidity after adjustment for covariates (baseline age, sex, study site) (Figure 5—source data 1).
 Morbidity-associated proteins were strongly enriched for inflammatory pathways (interleukin-7 signaling, cytokine receptor interaction, senescence-associated secretory phenotype), regulation of IGF transport and uptake by IGFBPs, regulation of gene expression (HDMs demethylate histones, meiosis, SIRT1 negatively regulates rRNA, histone modifications, DNA methylation), and amyloid fiber formation (Figure 5A).
 However, the most frequent pathway annotations were cell proliferation (42.4%), receptor regulator activity (20.3%), and chemotaxis (10.2%).
 Among 247 multimorbidity-associated proteins that increased with age, we identified 17 core SASP factors, including three top core SASP proteins - GDF15, MMP1, and STC1 – and other extensively reported classical SASP factors (IGFBP2, 4, 5, and 7, TIMP1 and 2) (Figure 5B).
 Among the SASP, 11 proteins were associated both with mortality and multimorbidity.

 ![Figure 5.](https://cdn.elifesciences.org/articles/61073/elife-61073-fig5-v2.jpg)

 **Figure 5.:** Of the 651 age-associated proteins, 295 was associated with all-cause mortality (Figure 5—source data 1).
 (A) Pathway enrichment analysis of age-associated proteins predictive of multimorbidity.
 (B) There were 13 core senescence-associated secretory proteins (SASP) among the proteins that predict mortality.
 Scatterplot displaying the proportion of variance (Rsq) of age explained by protein (x-axis) with relationship (Rsq) with protein with baseline multimorbidity (y-axis) (C) and trajectory of multimorbidity over 10 years in subjects free of disease at baseline (y-axis) (E).
-Forest plot to display the effect of six and five plasma proteins that predict baseline (D) and trajectory of multimorbidity (F).Figure 5—source data 1.
+Forest plot to display the effect of six and five plasma proteins that predict baseline (D) and trajectory of multimorbidity (F).

 As expected, older chronological age was significantly associated with greater increase in the number of comorbid diseases (β = 0.005 (0.002), p<0.001).
 The proteins most significantly associated with prospective rise of multimorbidity were GDF15 (b = 0.072 [0.003], B-H FDR = 8.64×10−88), NPPB (b = 0.066 [0.003], B-H FDR = 9.27×10−71), and PTN (b = 0.064 [0.003], p=5.01×10−65).
 After adjustment for age, sex and study site, the proteins most significantly associated with prospective rise of multimorbidity were GDF15 (b = 0.044 [0.04], B-H FDR = 4.370.53 × 10−19), NPPB (b = 0.038 [0.004], B-H FDR = 2.78×10−18), and TFF3 (b = 0.033 [0.004], B-H FDR = 4.90×10−17); Figure 5C.
 The most predictive multi-protein model included age and proteins NPPB, GDF15, MMP12, SMOC1, TNFRSF1B, and FSTL3 (Adj-Rsq = 0.43, Figure 5D).

 We further investigated whether age-associated proteins can predict development of multimorbidity in subjects who were free of disease at baseline (N = 310).
 On average, there was an increase in 0.13 comorbid diseases per year over a 10 year follow-up period in these participants.
 Of the 651 age-associated proteins, 285 proteins were associated with increase in multimorbidity, and 20 proteins were associated independent of age, sex and study site (Figure 5—source data 1).
 The proteins most significantly associated with prospective rise of multimorbidity were PTN (b = 0.052 [0.01], B-H FDR = 0.004), TNFRSF1A (b = 0.038 [0.004], B-H FDR = 0.004), and ANGPT2 (b = 0.036 [0.009], B-H FDR = 0.007); Figure 5E.
 The most predictive multi-protein model included age and proteins PTN, MMP12, CHI3L1, FABP3, and CCDC80 (Adj-Rsq = 0.45, Figure 5F).

-## Differential protein expression across age-span
+### Differential protein expression across age-span

 Lehallier et al. described important non-linear expression of proteins with age, with distinct waves of differential expression at the fourth, sixth and eight decade of life (Lehallier et al., 2019).
 Using the sliding-window analysis developed by the group, we explored whether similar patterns of proteomic changes could be observed in our data.
 Consistent with the results from the study by Lehallier and colleagues (Lehallier et al., 2019), there was a peak wave of differential expression at 78 years of age where 635 proteins were differentially expressed using a 20 year age bin (Supplementary file 1B).
 These findings were confirmed in analyses that used alternative age bins of 10 and 30 years (Figure 6A).
 There were no clear peaks at younger decades.
 Of the proteins identified at older age (at 78 years), 63% had been already captured using a linear model.
 To explore the clinical significance of the proteins identified using linear models in the sliding-window analysis, we tested whether there was enrichment of proteins associated with age-related diseases in the ranked list of age-associated proteins at 78 years, 61 years, and 41 years as well as age-associated proteins from the linear model.
 There was significant enrichment of proteins associated with all-cause mortality (Figure 6B) and multimorbidity (Figure 6C) in proteins identified in the linear model and at 61 years and 78 years but not at 41 years.